 With shifting funding sources and aging instrumentation, that generous operational model is being reconsidered along with an assessment of what services and instrumentation might be provided in the future.
-Thus, during Fall 2021, we submitted a survey to our clients in order to assess the facility's performance and future client needs.
+Thus, during Fall 2021, we submitted a survey to our clients in order to assess the Core's performance and future client needs.

 Approximately 50% of our current clients completed the survey: